 Since April 2016, umbrella employees can only claim expenses if they are not deemed to be working under supervision, direction or control (SDC).
 Most umbrella companies will ask you to fill in a questionnaire to determine if your travel expenses will have tax relief applied to them or not.

-To discuss what SmartWork can do for you, please do not hesitate to get in touch on 0800 434 6446, one of our business managers will be happy to answer any questions.
+To discuss what SmartWork can do for you, please do not hesitate to contact 0800 434 6446; one of our business managers will be happy to answer any questions.